SpeakmanConsulting/speakmanconsulting.github.io/README.md

 Who we work with or how we help nonprofits?
 Impact Overview- Provide text that showcases influential clients & key accomplishments– Nicole
 -->

-Speakman Management Consulting has worked closely with some of the city’s top nonprofits on strategic planning while assisting in the development of transformative missions encompassing arts and culture, affordable housing, child welfare and family stability, homelessness prevention, poverty alleviation, advocacy, education, environmental preservation, community development and many other important causes.
+Speakman Management Consulting works closely with some of the city’s top nonprofits on strategic planning while assisting in the development of transformative missions encompassing arts and culture, affordable housing, child welfare and family stability, homelessness prevention, poverty alleviation, advocacy, education, environmental preservation, community development and many other important causes.

 i.
 Atlanta Land Trust
 ii.
 Community Foundation for Greater Atlanta- Thomasville Heights Funder Project